kv-ohwtfyb/airsimHerokuServer/README.md

 This server is code in Python using Flask-SocketIo.
 The reason why is that *Flask-SocketIO gives Flask applications access to low latency bi-directional communications between the clients and the server.
 The client-side application can use any of the SocketIO client libraries in Javascript, Python, C++, Java and Swift, or any other compatible client to establish a permanent connection to the server.*

+There's a SQL database that's connected to the server.

 ## Clients

 ### Monitor